The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-In the case of a pure spin-dependent QP potential ($\eta=1$) of QP optical Raman lattice model, the type-II mosaic model reduces to the uniform on-site potential limit $V_0=0$.
+The pure spin-dependent QP potential limit ($\eta=1$) of QP optical Raman lattice model corresponds to the type-II QP mosaic model in the limit $V_0=0$.
 In this scenario, both models are exactly solvable, exhibiting localized and critical phases.
-Specifically, the type-II mosaic model is in the localized phase when $|t|>|\lambda|$ and in the critical phase when $|t|<|\lambda|$ [Fig.~\ref{fig:sshPlusME}(a)].
+Specifically, the type-II QP mosaic model is in the localized phase when $|t|>|\lambda|$ and in the critical phase when $|t|<|\lambda|$ [Fig.~\ref{fig:sshPlusME}(a)].
 This is consistent with the QP optical Raman lattice model, where the localized phase occurs when $M_z>4t_{0}$ and the critical phase when $M_z<4t_{0}$ [Fig.~\ref{fig:QPRaman}(c3)].

-For the balanced quasiperiodic potential ($\eta=1/2$), the type-II mosaic model is along the high-symmetry line $V_0=t$.
-In this case, both models are exactly solvable again and exhibits only L+C phase, which corresponds to the coexistence of localized and critical states due to the presence of mobility edges.
-The type-II mosaic model exhibits exact MEs at $E=\pm\lambda$ separating the localized and critical states~\cite{zhou2023c}, which corresponds to the MEs which are given by $E=\pm2t_{0}$ in the QP optical Raman lattice model.

-Reducing the chiral parameter $\eta$ from 1 to 1/2 corresponds to turning on the on-site potential $V_0$ in the type-II mosaic model, transitioning from $V_0=0$ to $V_0=t$.
-Breaking the chiral symmetry of both models, introducing the MEs between localized and critical states, leading to the emergence of L+C phase.
-As the on-site potential increases towards the high-symmetry line $V_0=t$, or when the QP optical Raman lattice model reaches $\eta=1/2$, the system becomes analytically solvable again, exhibiting L+C phase in the phase diagram and indicating the presence of MEs between localized and critical states.
+Reducing the chiral parameter $\eta$ from 1 to 1/2 corresponds to turning on the on-site potential $V_0$ in the type-II QP mosaic model, transitioning from $V_0=0$ to $V_0=t$. {This breaks} the chiral symmetry of both models {and introduces} the MEs between localized and critical states, leading to the L+C phase.
+As the on-site potential increases towards the high-symmetry line $V_0=t$, or when the QP optical Raman lattice model reaches $\eta=1/2$, the system becomes analytically solvable again.
+The type-II QP mosaic model exhibits analytic MEs $E=\pm\lambda$ separating the localized and critical states~\cite{zhou2023c}, which corresponds to the MEs $E=\pm2t_{0}$ in the QP optical Raman lattice model.

 Further introducing the imbalance between $t_{0}$ and $t_{\mathrm{so}}$ leads to the emergence of extended phases and associated MEs.
-And this will lead to the long-range hopping terms when reduced the system into the spinless QP chain, introducing extended orbital into the spectrum of the type-II mosaic model.
+And this will lead to the long-range hopping terms when reduced the system into the spinless QP chain, introducing extended orbital into the spectrum of the type-II QP mosaic model.
 Thus, this mapping, combined with the imbalance between $t_{0}$ and $t_{\mathrm{so}}$, accounts for the generation of the seven phases in the phase diagram.